 - PDF of the poster that can be viewed online.

 - Final Challenge paper: Due June 25th, This is a maximum of 10 pages including references and figures.
 These should not have been submitted elsewhere.
 These will be put on the conference website as part of the online proceedings which is not archival.
 In addition, the final paper of the winner, runner up, and potentially other final papers, will be published in a special issue of the journal of Computational and Mathematical Organization Theory which is archival.
 Submission of a challenge entry constitutes willingness to have the final challenge paper published in the venue.

 - Who is the team?
 Provide names, email and institution.

-- The abstract, teaser slide, and 8-minute video that are student-led need to be clearly marked as student-led.
+- The abstract, slide, and poster that are student-led need to be clearly marked as student-led.
 To be considered student-led the following conditions must be met: